lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 ### Hint 1

-Do not start coding right away.
-Solve the problem on paper, using circles to represent nodes and arrows to represent points.
+Before start coding, solve the problem on paper, using circles to represent nodes and arrows to represent points.
 Come up with a step-by-step description of your technique.
 For example, do not just state:

 `find the node with content "B"`